ppsreejith/left-pad-clojure/README.md

 # left-pad

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to add padding ("spacing in case of string", 0s in case of numbers)

 ## Usage

-FIXME

 ## License

-Copyright © 2017 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+MIT